openstack-archive/python-redfish/README.rst

 python-redfish
 ==============

-This repository will be used to house the Redfish python library, a reference implementation to enable Python developers to communicate with the Redfish API (http://www.dmtf.org/standards/redfish).
+This repository will be used to house the python-redfish library, a reference implementation to enable Python developers to communicate with the Redfish API (http://www.dmtf.org/standards/redfish).

 NOTE::

-    DRAFT - WORK IN PROGRESS
+    STATUS: Work in progress, ready for proof of concept.

     The current Redfish specification revision is 1.0.0 - Note that the mockup is still at version 0.99.0a and may not reflect what the standard provides